 The Definitive Map and Statement is held at County Hall in Taunton.
 There is limited parking at County Hall.
 Pay and display parking is available on The Crescent and in The Crescent public car park.
 Taunton Bus Station is a 5 minute walk away.

 You can report faults using our Explore Somerset mapping site and you can come to County Hall to see the documents.

 You can also use our Explore Somerset online map to:

 The Definitive Maps and Statements for Somerset were produced in the 1960s and 1970s following a long process of walking surveys and consultation.
 Many changes have been made to the public rights of way since then.
 A list of these changes will accompany the Map and Statement when you view it.
 The Map and Statement of a public right of way does not always clarify the precise route or width.
 Larger scale plans can be drafted by a technician for a charge.

 Anyone can ask to view the Definitive Map and Statement by appointment.

 Contact us to make an appointment and a member of staff will be present to show you how to use the Definitive Map and Statement.

-Depending on levels of staff, appointments can be made for the same day to view the Definitive Map and Statement.
+Depending on levels of staff, you can make appointments for the same day to view the Definitive Map and Statement.

-If the Definitive Map and Statement does not answer your query then you may make a request for a more detailed plan or for more information.
-These requests should be made in writing.
-Queries from property search companies and solicitors incur an automatic charge as do plans for individuals.
+If the Definitive Map and Statement does not answer your query you can make a request for a more detailed plan or for more information.
+You should make these requests in writing.
+Queries from property search companies and solicitors incur an automatic charge, as do plans for individuals.